 The benefit for self-service migration is that you have full control over your process and timing, and you determine the pace of migration.
-Microsoft provides the SharePoint Migration Tool free of charge and you will be able to leverage your own IT resources rather than having to invest in outside expertise.
+We provide the SharePoint Migration Tool free of charge, and you will be able to leverage your own IT resources rather than having to invest in outside expertise.

-FastTrack is a Microsoft service included in your subscription cost that provides you with a set of best practices, tools, resources, and experts committed to making your experience with the Microsoft Cloud a great one.
+FastTrack is a Microsoft service included in your subscription cost offering you with a set of best practices, tools, resources, and experts committed to making your experience with the Microsoft Cloud a great one.
 OneDrive onboarding guidance, migration benefits, and adoption guidance are included in the benefit offering.

 Onboarding guidance includes: help to discover what's possible, creating a plan for success, and onboarding new users and capabilities at a flexible pace.
 The Data Migration benefit covers guidance on migrating content from file share, Box, or Google Drive source environments.

-This guidance covers enablement of both OneDrive for Business and the source environment.
+This guidance covers enablement of both OneDrive and the source environment.
 FastTrack will also perform specific data migration activities on behalf of the customer for those with 500 or more licenses.
-See more details in the provided FastTrack Center Benefit Overview.
+For more details, see FastTrack Center Benefit Overview.
 Interested in getting started?
 Visit FastTrack.microsoft.com, review resources, and submit a Request for Assistance.

 Migration service providers

-You may decide that your organization has specific business needs that require you to use third-party services or applications to help you execute your migration.
+You may decide that your organization has specific business needs that require you to use third-party services or apps to help you execute your migration.
 Explore the professional services and applications available from partners in the Microsoft Partner Center.
-There you can find experts to help you in your enterprise content migration to Office 365.
-For more information see: Microsoft Partner Center.
+There you can find experts to help you in your enterprise content migration to Microsoft 365.
+For more info, see Microsoft Partner Center.

 Develop a plan to prepare your users for the upcoming change.
 Consideration factors to include in your plan: